JerryXRQ/CS337_Project3/README.md

 Members: Jerry Xu, Daniel Wang, Jonathan Katz
 Github Link: https://github.com/JerryXRQ/CS337_Project3

-The packages necessary to run our code are included in the file final_requirements.txt.
+The packages necessary to run our code are included in the file requirements.txt.
+We included two videos that shows our code working with Rasa and Slack.

 # Extra Tasks Completed
 Rasa Interface:
 We got Rasa to work on the user story on Canvas using our recipe functions.
 A demo video was recorded and included in our submission.

+Slack Chatbot:
+We deployed our code using the slack platform.
+The user can join our slack channel and ask the bot questions.